Where does the UK get its gas from?

 2. The North Sea

-The North Sea has provided the UK with gas since 1966, and it’s still going strong – for now.
+The North Sea has provided the country with gas since 1966, and until 2004, it allowed the UK to be self-sufficient – but those days are long gone.

-However, nearly half of that gas was exported – and we should get used to not having North Sea gas for too much longer.
+More than one-third of that gas was exported, and we should get used to not having North Sea gas for too much longer.

 The North Sea’s proven gas reserves – those with a 90% or better chance of being produced – have dwindled to 19% of what they were in 1996, according to our analysis of data from the Office for National Statistics (ONS).